-Batching tasks often involves using habit stacking to create new habits.
+Batching tasks often involves using habit stacking to create new patterns.
 For example, you can organize your bag, pack your lunch and choose your clothes for the following day each night before bedtime.
-Grouping these habits together is an example of habit stacking, since performing one habit triggers you to perform the next.
+Grouping these habits is an example of pattern stacking since performing one common trigger you to complete the next.

-In analyzing your time, you may find that you tend to procrastinate on certain tasks.
-Or learn that there are some tasks that always take longer than expected.
+In analyzing your time, you may tend to procrastinate on specific tasks.
+Or learn that some tasks always take longer than expected.
 In those cases, you may be suffering motivation problems rather than time management problems.
-Getting to the root cause of the issue requires being aware of how you’re spending your time the first place.
-The time-task activity in my free resource library will help you track your time; just sign up below.
+Getting to the root cause of the issue requires being aware of how you’re spending your time in the first place.

 The key thing I want everyone to remember is that good time management is learned.
 It may come easier to some people than others, but no one is born a good time manager.
 A solid time management system has several parts, but just paying attention to how you spend your time is an excellent start to improving your time management skills.